 Fellowship placements will be available in legal advice organisations in different parts of the United Kingdom.
 Details of these organisations and the nature of the role available in each are generally finalised in the spring and published on these pages as they join the scheme.
 Fellows will be employed by their host organisation which will be responsible for supervising and supporting Fellows through their period of training.
-The wider support, training and opportunities component of the Scheme will be organised by The Legal Education Foundation and its partners.
+The wider support, training and opportunities component of the scheme are organised by The Legal Education Foundation and its partners.